[ Printer Friendly Version ] [ Report Abuse ]

 “But, Professor-” Vesper wailed, standing up.

 Narcissa burst into laughter once again from the look on Vesper’s face.
 She caught Nixie’s eye, and they both giggled hysterically with each other, until Nixie caught Drew’s eye.
-Then she abruptly turned away, any hint of a smile washed from her face.
+Then she abruptly turned away, any hint of a smile vanishing from her face.

 Narcissa and Nixie left class together, when Drew suddenly popped up behind them.